Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

 When $\lambda(\cdot)$ is linear, it is called a linear Hawkes process.
-There were extensive studies on the stability, law of large numbers, central limit theorems, large deviations, Bartlett spectrum, etc. In particular, Bacry et al. \cite{Bacry} proved the functional law of large numbers and the functional central limit theorems.
-Bordenave and Torrisi \cite{Bordenave} derived large deviations.
-For a survey on Hawkes processes and related self-exciting processes, Poisson cluster processes, affine point processes, etc., see Daley and Vere-Jones \cite{DV}.
+There were extensive studies on the stability, law of large numbers, central limit theorems, large deviations, Bartlett spectrum, etc. In particular, \cite{Bacry} proved the functional law of large numbers and the functional central limit theorems. \cite{Bordenave} derived large deviations of Hawkes process.
+For a survey on Hawkes processes and related self-exciting processes, Poisson cluster processes, affine point processes, etc., see \cite{DV}.

 When $\lambda(\cdot)$ is nonlinear, it is known as a nonlinear Hawkes process.
 Because of the lack of immigration-birth representation and computational tractability, nonlinear Hawkes processes are much less studied.
 However, there were some efforts in this direction.
-A nonlinear Hawkes process was first introduced by Br\'{e}maud and Massoulie \cite{BM}.
+A nonlinear Hawkes process was first introduced by \cite{BM}.
 The central limit theorems, the large deviation principles for nonlinear Hawkes processes can be found in \cite{ZhuIV,ZhuI,ZhuII,ZhuIII}.

 Hawkes process can also be extended to the multivariate setting.
-For a survey of multivariate processes and a short history of Hawkes process, we refer to Liniger \cite{Liniger}.
+For a survey of multivariate processes and a short history of Hawkes process, we refer to \cite{Liniger}.

-Recently, data-driven models are attracting more attention because of the development of storage technology.
-Contrasting with the continuous setting, in reality, events are often recorded in a discrete-time way.
-It is more important the data is collected on a fixed phase or the data only shows the aggregate results.
-For example, when we study the behavior of deposit or withdraw money from a financial account with balance statements for each month, the data set does not track a person's behavior continuously, and it only shows the statistics of their accounts by day or week even by month, which does not fit a continuous time model.
-In other words, continuous-time Hawkes processes can model the unevenly spaced events in time, while modeling the evenly spaced events in time requires a discrete-time type Hawkes model.
-As a result, the study on discrete-time Hawkes processes is appealing for applications.
-Surprisingly, very few works study the discrete-time analogs of Hawkes process.
+In contrast to the continuous setting, in reality, the arrivals of events are often recorded in a discrete-time scheme.
+For example, the data is collected on a fixed phase or the data only shows the aggregate results.
+Continuous-time Hawkes processes can model the unevenly spaced the arrival of events in time, while modeling the evenly spaced events in time requires a discrete-time type model.
+Therefore, discrete-time Hawkes processes are appealing for certain applications.
+However, there are few works on discrete-time Hawkes type models.